connexcs/docs/docs/carrier.md

 === "Verification"

-    * **Propagate Username:** Used when the customer is sending information in addition to CLI information (ex: Company Name, Username)
+    * **Propagate Username:** Enabling this will retain the display name of the FROM field in the SIP header (ex: Company Name, Username).